Tslater01/AWS-Quantum-Simulation/README.md

 **Jupyter Notebooks**: An open-source tool that provides an interactive environment for writing and executing code.
 Each algorithm in this repository is presented as a Jupyter Notebook, ensuring an intuitive blend of code, visualizations, and narrative.

-**Amazon SageMaker**: A fully managed service that provides developers and data scientists with the ability to build, train, and deploy machine learning models quickly.
+**Amazon SageMaker**: A fully managed service that allows developers and data scientists to build, train, and deploy machine learning models quickly.
 Its integration aids in scaling quantum simulations and incorporating ML techniques seamlessly.

 **Dynamic Simulations**: Ensuring our content remains at the pinnacle of quantum research, our simulations echo the latest findings and methodologies in the quantum realm.